Moving Terraform State from Local Files to Azure Storage

 - Test state migration in dev before doing prod

-The migration took 30 minutes including creating the storage account.
-Should have done this when we first started using Terraform, not after hitting state conflicts.
+The whole migration took 30 minutes, including creating the storage account.
+I should have done this when we first started using Terraform, not after hitting state conflicts.

 Remote state with locking prevents a whole class of problems.
-Do it early.
+Set it up early.